reactjs/react.dev/src/content/reference/react/useReducer.md

   // ...
 ```

 Notice that you’re passing `createInitialState`, which is the *function itself*, and not `createInitialState()`, which is the result of calling it.
-This way, the initial state does not get re-created after initialization.
+This way, the initial State does not get re-created after initialization.

 In the above example, `createInitialState` takes a `username` argument.
-If your initializer doesn't need any information to compute the initial state, you may pass `null` as the second argument to `useReducer`.
+If your initializer doesn't need any information to compute the initial State, you may pass `null` as the second argument to `useReducer`.

 <Recipes titleText="The difference between passing an initializer and passing the initial state directly" titleId="examples-initializer">